jodillion/runbuddy/README.md

 [![Codeship Status for jodillion/runbuddy](https://app.codeship.com/projects/fade9320-8975-0137-bb91-3e01594af01a/status?branch=master)](https://app.codeship.com/projects/354573)

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+#Kiburi

+Find your ideal running or cycling partner by browsing other people's Strava profiles.
+Send a match request and if you are matched in return, you will be able to chat in order to coordinate a time to meet up and go on a run or ride.

+This React-Rails app allows users to sign in with Strava and then further customize their own profile.

+View it on Heroku at [Kiburi](www.kiburo.herokuapp.com)

+##Setup

-* Ruby version
+Ruby Version 2.4.5

-* System dependencies
+Rails Version 5.2.3

+**Dependencies**
-* Configuration
+* omniauth-strava

-* Database creation
+* strava-ruby-client

-* Database initialization
+* foundation-rails

+**Database Creation and Initialion**
+* $ rake db:create
+* $ rake db:migrate

-* How to run the test suite
+**Running the test suites**

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* $ rspec

-* ...
+* $ yarn test
-# runbuddy
-# runbuddy